pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 As before if you're not sure what to code my suggestions remain the same: [100 Exercises to Learn Rust](https://rust-exercises.com/100-exercises/), the [Rust track](https://exercism.org/tracks/rust) on Exercism, [Advent of Code](https://adventofcode.com/), or tutorials.

-Also since you now have some Rust experience under your belt feel free to try coding something in multithreaded async Rust if you're feeling adventrous.
+Also since you now have some Rust experience under your belt feel free to try coding something in multithreaded async Rust if you're feeling adventurous.